passivsystems/protean/README.md

 by default the admin area runs on 3001 and the main app area on 3000.

-You can override the port with:
+You can override the port by:

-    lein run 4000 4001
+    creating environment variables ADMIN_PORT and SIM_PORT

 Build a distributable with lein uberjar, then run with:

-    java -jar protean.jar 4000 4001
+    java -jar protean.jar -Dadmin.port=4001 -Dsim.port=4000

 Or just download a release and unpack it into a location of your choice, then run with:

     java -jar protean.jar

+The following environment variables (can be -D params instead) are also available:

+    CODEX_DIR (configures where codex files are looked up) ASSET_DIR (configures where html and css assets for admin website are looked up)

 ### Command line interface